AmedeoRoberto/AmedeoRoberto.github.io/_pages/bio.md

 Consequently, part of my efforts were directed towards demistifying psychotherapy and psychiatry.
 Awareness is always the first step.

-I am amongst the organisers of the ''Think and Drink'' seminar series at ISTA.
+I was amongst the organisers of the ''Think and Drink'' seminar series at ISTA.
 The purpose is to encourage interdisciplinarity and to spread awareness about the respective topics of research.
 We continuously invite local scientist to provide a short but, most importantly, accessible talk on a topic that matters to them (generally, their research topic).
 The talk is then followed by a light buffet